Impact Trips

 EDUCATION FOR THE UNDERPRIVILEGED – THE REFUGEES

 IDEAS Academy believes in education for all.
 Education holds the key to global citizenship, which is something that no one regardless of background, race or economic situation should be denied.
-Our primary aim is that every child between 12 and 18 years old should gain a strong secondary educational foundation to become responsible, confident and compassionate citizens of tomorrow.
-We rely on the generosity of donors for support.
-Without the assistance of individuals just like you, we wouldn’t be able to pursue our mission to help these children.
+Their primary aim is for every child between 12 and 18 years old to gain a strong secondary educational foundation to become responsible, confident and compassionate citizens of tomorrow.
+They rely on the generosity of donors for support.

 EMPOWERING WOMEN THROUGH CRAFT

 EARTH HEIR® works with over 100 artisans from women’s cooperatives, indigenous tribes, and refugee groups, across six states of Malaysia.
 By combining traditional artisanal skills with modern, contemporary design, Earth Heir is a true celebration of Malaysia’s varied heritage art forms and unique cultural narratives.
-We believe in human connections, and environmental stewardship and seek to keep heritage skills alive.
+They believe in human connections and environmental stewardship, and seek to keep heritage skills alive.

 REBUILDING REFUGEE LIVES WITH CATERING

-We identify families who can cook, train them to become professional chefs, design menu and packaging, run branding and marketing, and arrange logistics to deliver food cooked by the chefs to clients.
+Pichaeats identifies families who can cook and trains them to become professional chefs, design menu and packaging, run branding and marketing, and arrange logistics to deliver food cooked by the chefs to clients.

-With this simple idea, we experimented with the business model with our first chef - Picha’s mother.
+With this simple idea, they experimented with the business model with their first chef - Picha’s mother.

 As they are putting food on your table, you are putting food on theirs.